 L1 • Ep 31

-Which of the following is the most accurate description of the typical red wine style produced in 'Bordeaux', France?
+Which of the following is the most accurate combination of the typical flavor characteristics and production method found in Prosecco, Italy's representative sparkling wine?

 Eclavin WSET Level 1 - Episode 31